Helmut Veith Stipend

 • Diplomas and/or certificates (first degree, bachelor degree, or higher).
 If the final academic certificate is not yet available at the time of the application deadline, a preliminary certificate (indicating the type of degree and the expected graduation date) signed and stamped by the degree-awarding university must be provided.

-• Contact details of two referees (for letters of recommendation)
+• Contact details of two referees (for letters of recommendation); at least one referee must be from university/academia.

 • English language certificate (TOEFL or similar)